Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Breaking the ``Relativization Barrier"

-0.2cm Now, we assume another scenario, i.e., the case that there exists an oracle $A$ such that If the above case is true, let us explore what is behind this kind of mystery.
+0.2cm We now assume another scenario, namely the case in which there exists an oracle $A$ such that If the above case holds, let us explore what lies behind this kind of mystery.

 First of all, for convenience, let us denote the set of all ${\rm co}\mathcal{NP}^X$ machines by the notation $\mathcal{T}^X$.